storacha/w3filecoin-infra/docs/architecture.md

 CREATE VIEW cargo AS
   SELECT *
   FROM inclusion
-  WHERE aggregate IS NULL;
+  WHERE aggregate IS NULL
+  ORDER BY inserted;

 -- State of aggregate deals.
-When aggregate is send to spade-proxy status is 'PENDING'.
+When aggregate is sent to spade-proxy status is 'PENDING'.
 -- When spade-proxy requests a wallet signature, status will be updated to 'SIGNED'.
 Once -- deal is accepted status changes to `APPROVED`, but if deal fails status will be set to -- `REJECTED`.